The Death of the Draftsman

 A drawing is a document that describes the part/assembly in an orthographically projected format.
 These were the reason draftsman were here.
 They were time consuming and an engineer’s time was much more valuable than doing grunt design and detailing.

 This document was used to convey the information to manufacturing.
 It was in a standard format that was developed over centuries.
+All who worked with drawings were trained in reading the drawing.
 When done correctly stood alone without a need for any additional information, explanation or clarity.

 What is the Checker?